 Cooling towers and evaporative condensers may contain Legionella and other microorganisms brought in by circulating air or water.

 Legionella grows easily in the water, especially if algae and scale are present.
-Legionella can be dispersed with aerosolized drift or with the evaporate, but it may enter the air-conditioning system if there is a break between its ducts and those of the cooling tower or evaporative condenser.
+Legionella can be dispersed with aerosolized drift or with the evaporate, and may enter the air-conditioning system if there is a break between its ducts and those of the cooling tower or evaporative condenser.

-Legionella has been found in hot water tanks, hot water propelled from shower heads and faucets and in whirlpool spas.
+Legionella has also been found in hot water tanks, faucets and showerheads, whirlpool spas, hot tubs, public spas, and humidifiers.
 It is not known whether Legionella enters a building's water from municipal feeder systems or adjacent contaminated cooling towers.
-The use of hot water with production of aerosols allows Legionella, if present in the water, to get into the lungs.

 Workers most at risk are those with occupations that require them to work in sealed buildings including those workers who maintain water cooling towers in air conditioning systems.